MicrosoftDocs/msteams-docs/msteams-platform/concepts/apps/apps-upload.md

 2. In the *Open* dialog, navigate to the package you want to upload and choose *Open*.

-The uploaded package should now be available for use in any Team in the *Apps* tab.
+The uploaded package should now be available for use in the team specified in the consent dialog.
+It will be found  *Apps* tab.
 If your app does not appear, the most common reason is an error in the manifest, particularly ids for the app, bot and messaging extensions.

 ![Example of bot in list of uploaded bots](~/assets/images/botinlist.jpg)